epiforecasts/socialmixr/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have
-* added a reference to the DESCRIPTION file
-* added examples to all functions called by the user
+This is a patch release, submitted upon request as the previous release failed under R-oldrelease.

 ## Test environments
 * local macOS install (10.13.2), R 3.4.3